kg4zow/remarkable.jms1.info/src/info/fonts.md

 Before you save your changes ...

+* Be aware that some languages (such as Hebrew or Arabic) are written as "right-to-left" text.
+The tablet will show strings of these characters in right-to-left on the display.
+Be careful to enter their code point values in right-to-left order as well.

+    For example, `&#x05E9;` is "&#x05E9;".
+It's the first character in the string in the file, but it appears at the far right when the word is shown on the screen.

-* DO NOT edit anything other than the `"visibleName"` line.
+* DO NOT edit anything other than the value on the `"visibleName"` line.

-* MAKE SURE the string has double-quotes before and after the new title.
+* MAKE SURE the string has double-quotes before and after the title.

 * If the line you edited DID HAVE a comma at the end, don't remove it.